Uniformizing complex ODEs and applications: Overview of methods, further results and background material

-In view of Theorems~A and~A', it is natural to imagine that the singular set of $\cald$ contains significative information about the global geometry of complete polynomial vector fields.
+In view of Theorems~A and~A', it is natural to imagine that the singular set of $\cald$ contains significant amount of information about the global geometry of complete polynomial vector fields.
 Theorem~B is a contribution to the study of these vector fields as well as a test for the extent to which their global dynamics can be determined by the structure of their singularities.
-As mentioned the idea is to consider only ``simple singularities'' and to check what can be said about the vector field.
-From this point of view Theorem~B is totally satisfactory since its statement is clearly sharp.
+From an abstract point of view, this may be seen as a first attempt to understand the remarkable effectiveness of the so-called Painlev\'e's test in differential equations.
+In fact, since Theorems~A,~A' can be adapted to the context of differential equations having meromorphic solutions, we may expect that the local information concentrated in the singular points is likely to strongly influence the global behavior of the solution itself.
+To substantiate this ``principle'', the idea will be to consider complete vector fields having ``simple singularities'' and to check what can then be said about the vector field in question.
+From this point of view, Theorem~B is totally satisfactory since the dynamics of the corresponding vector field is fully determined.